billwuqin/network-incident/draft-feng-nmop-network-incident-yang.md

 A general notification, incident-notification, is provided here.
 When an incident instance is identified, the notification will be sent.
-After a notification is generated, if the incident management server performs self diagnosis or the client uses the interfaces provided by the incident management server to deliver diagnosis and resolution actions, the notification update behavior is triggered, for example, the root cause objects and affected objects are updated.
+After a notification is generated, if the network incident management server performs self diagnosis or the client uses the interfaces provided by the network incident management server to deliver diagnosis and resolution actions, the notification update behavior is triggered, for example, the root cause objects and affected objects are updated.
 When an incident is successfully resolved, the status of the incident